SDM-TIB/Nds-WiDaX-mappings/README.md

 > [**"Why it takes a village to do FAIR Data Management"**](https://doi.org/10.1162/99608f92.42eec111) – Nds-WiDaX brings together Lower Saxony’s research data infrastructures into a unified, semantically enriched knowledge graph.

----

 ## 🌐 Project Overview

-The **Nds-WiDaX** project ("Niedersächsischer Wissensgraphen-basierter Daten-Exchange") aims to sustainably network research data infrastructures in Lower Saxony by developing a domain-specific, semantically enriched knowledge graph.
+The **Nds-WiDaX** project aims to sustainably network research data infrastructures in Lower Saxony by developing a domain-specific, semantically enriched knowledge graph.

 Recognizing that effective research data management (RDM) is a collaborative challenge requiring cooperation and technical interoperability across disciplinary and institutional boundaries, Nds-WiDaX builds on the [**Leibniz Data Manager (LDM)**](https://github.com/SDM-TIB/LDM_Docker) – an open, semantics-oriented software service – to enable machine-readable, contextually rich indexing of heterogeneous (meta)data from research data repositories across Lower Saxony.